ImperialCollegeLondon/UniLace/README.md

 ### Shoelace Manager
 * This script controls generating the aglets, Obi Rope and related components.
 * It provides functions to estimate the tension of the entire Obi Rope and the regions around two ends (last 5 elements), as well as the branch lengths after experiments.
-* It includes aglet collision managers `AgletCollisionManager` which controls the attachement of the aglets.
+* It includes aglet collision managers `AgletCollisionManager` which controls the attachment of the aglets.
 In simulation, it is difficult to rely on friction to keep the aglet between fingers.
-Therefore, the aglets are attached to grippers and they are detached when the gripper opens or the rope end tension is over threshold after centain iterations.
+Therefore, the aglets are attached to grippers and they are detached when the gripper opens or the rope end tension is over threshold after certain iterations.

 ### Shoe Manager
-* This script manages the eyelets, Obi Softbody (the eyestays, also named shoe uppers in the project) and related componenets.
+* This script manages the eyelets, Obi Softbody (the eyestays, also named shoe uppers in the project) and related components.
 * It generates particle eyelet groups and the bottom layer particle group in runtime.
-The particle eyelet groups are connected to eyelet objects for retrieving the eyelets poses, the bottom layer particle group is used to attach the eyestays onto the shoe sole.
+The particle eyelet groups are connected to eyelet objects for retrieving the eyelet poses, the bottom layer particle group is used to attach the eyestays onto the shoe sole.
 * The shoe upper collision manager `ShoeUpperCollisionManager` is created in the main processes instead.
 They monitors the Obi particle collisions and reports instances involved with aglets and the shoe upper.
 If the collision distance is negative, the main process starts to monitor this collision.
-If it persists after certain iterations (10 by default), the aglet is consdiered to have penetrated the eyestay and the experiment is declared failed.
+If it persists after certain iterations (10 by default), the aglet is considered to have penetrated the eyestay and the experiment is declared failed.

 ### Robot Controllers
 * There are two types of controllers: GripperController and ArmController.
 * Each controllers also has a ROS version which subscribe to trajectory commands in `trajectory_msgs/JointTrajectory` format and publishes the joint states in `sensor_msgs/JointState` format.
-* To incorparate the controllers into MoveIt planning framework, `joint_trajectory_action` servers are written in the `robot_driver_unity` package.
+* To incorporate the controllers into the MoveIt planning framework, `joint_trajectory_action` servers are written in the `robot_driver_unity` package.
 They are just wrappers around the controllers inside Unity.

 ### Cameras
 * There are two types of camera wrappers: RGBCameraWrapper and DepthCameraWrapper.
-They maintains the camera intrinsics and provide interfaces to retieves rendered images.
+They maintain the camera intrinsics and provide interfaces to retrieve rendered images.
 * Each wrappers also has a ROS version which publishes the camera images in `sensor_msgs/Image` format with the camera intrinsics in `sensor_msgs/CameraInfo` format.
 * The depth images are encoded differently from normal depth images.
 Following are code snippets to convert images to numpy arrays:
     * Reading the RGB images to numpy arrays: